Buying Used Espresso Machines & Grinders – Kev’s Guide

 This isn’t because higher pressure (the usual espresso coffee pressure is 9 bars) does a better job, it’s mainly due to the reality that the higher pressure works better with pressurized baskets, also it’s in fact more expensive to get a machine geared up to pull shots at a lower pressure.

-Perfect Cheap Espresso coffee Machines
+Perfect Cheap Espresso Machines

 Then we have home barista machines.
-These are home espresso machines with similar attributes to commercial espresso coffee machines, which are capable of true cafe-quality espresso.
+These are home espresso coffee machines with similar attributes to commercial espresso machines, which are capable of true cafe-quality espresso.

 You won’t get this in lots of cafes, and you can tell by watching the Barista and counting the shot time & looking at what the espresso coffee looks like as it’s flowing into the cup.